Introduction to PostgreSQL Database

 Postgres=# Create database db_testing;

-- In the above syntax, the name shows the database name that we have using to create a new database in PostgreSQL.
-We can assign owner database user privileges to other user or we can change the owner of the database user later.
+- The above syntax shows the name we used to create a new database in PostgreSQL.
+We can assign owner database user privileges to other users or change the user’s owner later.

-- After installing PostgreSQL first database is created by using initdb command.
+- After installing, the first database is created by using initdb command.

 Below are the default databases that were created at the time of installation.